ethereumclassic/ethereumclassic.github.io/content/blog/2022-12-07-the-three-pillars-of-ethereum-classic/index.md

 ## Explanatory Text Beside the Image

-Beside the image on the wesbite, there is a text that explains to newcomers what is Ethereum Classic and implicitly lists five benefits of the pillars of ETC as well as the principle of *Code Is Law*.
+Beside the image on the website, there is a text that explains to newcomers what is Ethereum Classic and implicitly lists five benefits of the pillars of ETC as well as the principle of *Code Is Law*.

 ![Benefits of the Three Pillars.](./etc-three-pillars-image-explained.png)